xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 <!-- toc -->

 # What is NSF Seed Fund
-The NSF SBIR program seeks innovative proposals that show promise of commercial and societal impact.
-We invite the submission of proposals in almost any area of science and technology.
-NSF Seed Fund is a grant.
-They take no equity in your company.
+The NSF Seed Fund is a Small Business Innovation Research (SBIR) initiative which provides seed funding for startups that work on innovations with promise of commercial and societal impact.
+NSF Seed Fund accepts proposals in almost any area of science and technology.
+NSF Seed Fund is a grant so they take no equity in your company.

 As discussed in [this article](http://www.davidcrobinson.com/2015/09/05/part-2-the-rocky-relationship-of-sbir-with-venture-capital/), the NSF Seed Fund offers an effective way for small companies to de-risk technologies that are often too early for venture or even angel investing.